Sunday, December 07, 2003

 2003 Sacramento CX #3

 Race three took place out at Folsom Point, a venue that I really like due to the hills.
-As luck would have it, I had my climbing legs.
-Today was a good day.
+As luck would have it, I had my climbing legs, so I didn't even have to use my AK.
+I gotta say it was a good day.

 The course was the hardest I have done yet: 1.4 miles, very hilly, rough, rocky and technical, with little running.
 All of this was to my advantage as a mountain biker.